scaidermern/audria/README.md

 These are some example plots created with [gnuplot](http://gnuplot.sourceforge.net/) from [audria's output](https://raw.github.com/scaidermern/audria/master/plots/profile_firefox.txt).
 A *firefox* process was monitored right from the start:

-The first plot shows the CPU (current + average) and memory (allocated + actually used) usage:
+The first plot shows the *CPU* (current + average) and *memory* (allocated + actually used) usage.
+Seems like IO is the bottleneck at startup as the CPU is only occasionally active:
 ![firefox CPU + memory usage](https://raw.github.com/scaidermern/audria/master/plots/profile_firefox_cpu+mem.png)

-The second plot visuializes the IO usage, especially the current number of read/written bytes/s and read/write calls:
+The second plot visuializes the *IO load*, especially the current number of read/written bytes/s and read/write calls:
 ![firefox IO usage](https://raw.github.com/scaidermern/audria/master/plots/profile_firefox_io.png)

-In the last plot we can see the relative time the process spend in user and kernel mode, as well as the current number of threads:
+In the last plot we can see the relative time the process spend in *user* and *kernel mode*, as well as the current number of *threads*:
 ![firefox user/system time + threads](https://raw.github.com/scaidermern/audria/master/plots/profile_firefox_utime+stime.png)

 # License